frayzkilla/Multioperations-Growth-Rates/README.md

 ## 📌 Features

-- 🔧 Generation of multi-operations and sets of multi-operations of a given arity
+- 🔧 Generation of multi-operations and sets of multi-operations
 - 📈 Calculation of growth rates
-- 🔍 Search for all output sets of final structures
+- 🔍 Search for all derivable sets
 - 📊 Visualization of results
 - 📤 Export of data to CSV/TXT
+- 📑 Analytical evaluation of multi-operations

 ---